Nickchapman3773/Uranium-Fever/README.md

 	- You failed to connect your nexus account to your wabbajack.
 Open the settings cogwheel in Wabbajack and connect to your Nexus account.
 - First Time Playing - Is the list appropriate for a person who has never played Fallout before?
 	- Yes.
 This list is appropriate for anyone who wants a robust, hardcore gaming experience.
+- First Time Playing - It is my first time playing and I would like to experience the introductory sequence.
+	- Disable Quick Start and Quick Start - Item Remover Patch in the Core Gameplay seperator in the core gameplay.
+We will not provide any support for bugs encountered in the introductory sequence, which has been known to have bugs in the past.
+- Flickering - Objects or mountains in the distance are flickering.
+Why?
+Can I fix it?
+	- This is called z-fighting.
+If you find it very bothersome, type ?tag z-fighting into the Uranium Fever Discussion discord channel.
 - FPS - What are some ways I can get higher FPS with Uranium Fever?
 	- Try switching to the High Quality launcher preset settings and the Performance Profile.
+- Installation Error - I had an error during the Wabbajack installation.
+What now?
+	- Try running it again.
+Sometimes Wabbajack simply errors inappropriately.
 - Keybinds - How do I find Uranium Fever's Keybinds?
 	- Press K in the pause menu.
 - Launcher - My launcher only gives me an "Install" option and the "Options" is greyed out.
 Why?